 Dennis has continued his studies in the Loire Valley, France with the eminent artist and portraitist Ted Seth Jacobs and at the Water Street Atelier in New York with the noted artists Jacob Collins and Michael Grimaldi.

 Dennis has exhibited in New York City, San Francisco, Boston, Texas, France and Canada.
 He received the Elizabeth Greenshields Foundation Grant for figure painting.
-He lives in New York City, where he pursues his own work and teaches at the New York Academy of Art and the Janus Collaborative School of Art.
+He lives in New York City, where he pursues his own work and teaches at the New York Academy of Art and the Long Island Academy of Fine Art.

 In this 10 week class, students will learn how to transition from drawing into painting.
 Through a series of exercises from classical casts and prints of master works, we will consider fundamental topics of light, form and color.
 Class projects include copying prints by Charles Bargue and painting in black and white from a print of a Da Vinci drapery study.
 A class will be devoted to color theory and mixing exercises before moving onto the final class project, copying a master still life painting by the 18th Century French artist Jean Chardin.
 Open to artists of all levels.

 For full class description and registration information visit www.nyaa.edu/nyaa/ce/summer2014.html